1979 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 This chart ranks 1979 Jefferson nickels by grade and mint variation based on auction records from 2004 to present.

-The price distribution pattern establishes objective benchmarks for strike quality assessment, enabling collectors to distinguish between surface preservation and technical minting excellence.
+The price distribution across all varieties creates objective benchmarks for evaluating strike quality and condition.
+These auction-established values help collectors distinguish between coins that are merely well-preserved and those that represent genuine technical minting excellence.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money